 - Sharp-Dressed Man: He's always dressed in a nice bartender outfit.

-- Small Name, Big Ego: Thinks he's strong enough to take Kenpachi down, but he gets killed before he finishes his sentence.
+- Small Name, Big Ego: Thinks he's strong enough to take Kenpachi down, but he gets killed before he even finishes his sentence.

 - Time Master: He has the ability to impose time limits that must be fulfilled under pain of death.
 According to Riruka, he's done this to several others before Ichigo joined up with Xcution.